plackyhacker/plackyhacker.github.io/kernel/physical-read-write.md

 - Discover EDRs in physical memory and null out it's callback functions.
 - Change critical structures/pointers in the Kernel.

 In a future post I will take a look at some of these options.
+This is just the beginning of my (can I call it research yet) adventure!

 The full code is [here](https://github.com/plackyhacker/plackyhacker.github.io/blob/master/code/physical-read-write-cpp).